Reed-CompBio/spras/docs/tutorial/beginner.rst

         reconstruction_dir: "output"

-The reconstruction_settings section controls where results are saved.
-Set reconstruction_dir to specify the output path.
+The reconstruction_settings section controls where outputs are stored.
+Set reconstruction_dir to the directory path where you want results saved.
+SPRAS will automatically create this folder if it doesn't exist.
-When running multiple configs, you can set different paths to keep results separate.
+If you are running multiple configuration files, you can set unique paths to keep outputs organized and separate.

 Analysis
 --------